revdotcom/revai-java-sdk/README.md

 Run `mvn package` to build the code, run the unit tests and create the SDK jar.

 Run `mvn verify` to also run integration tests.
-They require the `REVAI_ACCESS_TOKEN` environment variable to be set to a valid rev.ai access token.
+They require the `REVAI_ACCESS_TOKEN` environment variable to be set to a valid Rev AI access token.

 To save the `REVAI_ACCESS_TOKEN` to be available for Integration tests
 * go to `Run > Edit Configurations` and add a new JUnit configuration if none exists yet.